espin086/Experiments/README.md

 # Experiments
 A streamlit application that helps calculate relevant statistics before, during, and after an experiment is conducted.

+# Web Application

+You can find the web application for this tool here: [testandlearn](https://testandlearn.streamlit.app/)

 ## Statistical Significance Test Tool

 This tool is designed to evaluate the statistical significance of differences in either proportions or means, suitable for one-tailed or two-tailed tests.
 It supports decision-making in various fields such as marketing, clinical trials, or education by providing a clear indication of whether observed differences in data are statistically significant.